NexusMutual/smart-contracts/docs/DISTRIBUTOR.md

 ##### Kovan

-Distributors deployed with `npm run deploy-kovan` are already KYCed.
+Distributors deployed with `npm run distributor-deploy-kovan` are already KYCed.

 If you want to KYC an EOA or another contract, use:

-`npm run kovan-self-kyc`
+`npm run distributor-kovan-self-kyc`

 This command assumes your `.env` has a `KOVAN_ACCOUNT` address with at least `0.002` KETH to pay for the joining fee.